cyrilletuzi/angular-rx-submit/README.md

 More details about the advantages of `rxSubmit()` are available in the "Problems solved" section below.

 > [!NOTE]
-> Find this tool useful?
+> Find this library useful?
 I’m open to freelance & full-time opportunities.
 > Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/cyrilletuzi/) or [Bluesky](https://bsky.app/profile/cyrilletuzi.com).

 ## Getting started